Nathaniel-Wolff/nathaniel-wolff.github.io/pastprojects/index.md

-<h2>Here’s an overview of my current projects.
+<h2>Here’s an overview of my past projects.
 Please click the name of a project to view more information about it.</p>